 Ex parte orders are filed when there is an imminent threat of danger or harm that requires immediate court action.
 Ex parte orders are issued to one party without the other party being present in court.

 A judge will issue an ex parte order in an urgent matter, but allow a greater level of due process in a later hearing.
-Most often, ex parte orders are done in cases of domestic violence or child abuse and generally in an emergency situation.
+Most often, these orders are done in cases of domestic violence or child abuse and generally in an emergency situation.

 A temporary restraining order is one of the most common types of an ex parte orders, where the judge is compelled to order one party to stay away from the other party to prevent bodily or serious emotional harm.
 But the party who is impacted by the restraining order generally will have a hearing as quickly as possible to explain the other side of the story to the judge.

 The complaining party can then ask the judge for a restraining order of a more permanent nature while the respondent can ask for the restraining order to be removed or modified to be less onerous.

 When filing for ex parte orders, you must must give notice of filing to the other party unless doing so will be an immediate threat of danger or harm.
 This can be established only in rare instances.
 Otherwise, you will need to take the following steps for notice: